arthist-lmu/artigo/README.md

 ### Requirements
 * [docker](https://docs.docker.com/get-docker/)
 * [docker-compose](https://docs.docker.com/compose/install/)
-* [poetry](https://pypi.org/project/poetry/) (When building without docker and to create the poetry.lock file)
+* [poetry](https://pypi.org/project/poetry/) (When building without docker and to create the `poetry.lock` file)

 ### Configuration Files
-Copy the content of .env.example files to .env files in the same location (api/src/artigo_api) and customize the settings (For now they should work without customizations).
+Copy the content of `.env.example` files to `.env` files in the same location and customize the settings.

 ### Setup process
-Create the `poetry.lock` file if it does not exist (preferably do this in a python venv):
+Create the `poetry.lock` file if it does not exist (preferably do this in a virtual environment):
 ```sh
 cd api
 poetry install --no-root
 ```

-To ensure that the data is retained, these local folders must be filled with data for migration:
+To ensure that the data is retained, local folders must be filled with data for migration:
 ```sh
 * /media
 * /dump